jacobknighj12/ferret_adoption/README.md

 - Functionality / features
-functionality of the site currently is a database serving a list of ferrets to guests, while providing detailed information on ferrets, their ownership and how to care for them. meanwhile serving for vendors to have a place to post ferrets for adoption, and being able to gather applicants for adoption in a adoption list that they can veiw update and change to their needs.
+functionality of the site currently is a database serving a list of ferrets to guests, while providing detailed information on ferrets, their ownership and how to care for them. meanwhile serving for vendors to have a place to post ferrets for adoption, and being able to gather applicants for adoption in a adoption list that they can veiw update and change to their needs. allowing for vendors to easily manage, allot and assess how many people are in the wait list, who is familiar with ferrets and has the appropriate knowledge, space and time for the critters.
 - Sitemap
 refer to sitemap
 ![sitemap](docs/sitemap.png)